informagi/caos-19/README.md

 docscores - has the distance of each document to each of the 10 tasks in vector space
 covid-doc2vec.model - gensim doc2vec model trained on all paper abstracts (april 10 version)

+## Fulltext rerank
+Create a doc2vec model based on the paper abstracts and the task descriptions.
+Then find out which papers are closest to which tasks.
+An incoming query is automagically classified into a task, and search results are reranked based on the doc2vec distance of those docs to the current task.

+## Task-model
+We did a task-analysis to create a faceted task model.
+For each facet a reranking function will be defined.
+Incoming queries will be manually classified into this model, and we compare if this improves our results.